-The following table highlights Stella-Jones' alignment with key corporate governance practices as at March 9, 2021(1):
+The following table highlights Stella-Jones' alignment with key corporate governance practices as at March 14, 2022(1):

 Co rporate Governance Practice Does Stella-Jones Align?
 Comments 1.
 Majority of Independent Directors Yes Nine of 10 Board members (90%) are independent.
 2. Independent Chair of the Board Yes Katherine A. Lehman, Chair of the Board since September 2018, is an independent director.
-3. Regularly Scheduled Independent Director Meetings Yes In-camera meetings are held during all regularly scheduled Board meetings, and more often, if needed.
+3. Regularly Scheduled Independent Director Meetings Yes In-camera meetings are held following all Board meetings.
 4. Written Board Mandate Yes Sets out the Board's key responsibilities, including the adoption of a strategic plan, identification of principal risks, succession planning, internal controls, development of a communication policy and assuring the integrity of the CEO.
 Reviewed and approved by the Board annually.
 5. Position descriptions of the Chair of the Board, CEO and Committee Chairs Yes Written position descriptions of the Chair of the Board, the CEO and all Committee Chairs have been approved by the Board and are reviewed annually.
 6. Code of Business Conduct and Ethics Yes Applies to all directors, officers and employees.
 Circulated to all staff quarterly and reviewed by the Board annually.
-Addresses conflicts of interest, proper use and protection of corporate assets, confidentiality, fair dealing, anti-hedging, anti-bribery and legal compliance.
+Addresses conflicts of interest, proper use and protection of corporate assets, confidentiality, fair dealing, anti-hedging, anti-bribery, political involvement and legal compliance.
 Provides an anonymous, company-wide whistleblowing mechanism to report illegal, improper and unethical behaviour.
-7. Formal Written Diversity Policy Yes Recognizes the value that diversity, including, age, gender, language and national origin bring to the boardroom in gathering varied perspectives and making the best decisions for the Corporation and its stakeholders.
-Four of ten Board members (40%) are women.
-8. Director Tenure Limit and Retirement Age Yes Term limit is 15 years of service or 75 years of age, whichever occurs first, with an exception permitted if two or more directors transition in a given year.
-9. Issuance of Environmental, Social and Governance ("ESG") Reports Yes The Corporation's second ESG Report was published in November of 2020, covering four priority indicators: (i) product stewardship, (ii) people, (iii) environmental performance and (iv) governance principles.
-It can be found on the Corporation's website at www.stella-jones.com/en/investor-relations/environmental-social-governance .
-10. Dedicated Board Committee Charged with Oversight of Environmental, Health and Safety ("EH&S") and Matters Pertaining to Corporate Social Responsibility ("CSR") Yes EH&S Committee oversees compliance, cooperation with regulatory authorities and the prioritization of the health and safety of employees and neighbouring communities.
-Since 2020, the EH&S Committee mandate has been expanded to include oversight of CSR matters.
+7. Formal Written Diversity and Composition Policy, including a Gender Diverse Target Yes Recognizes the value that diversity, including, age, gender, ethnicity, language and national origin bring to the boardroom in gathering varied perspectives and making the best decisions for the Corporation and its stakeholders.
+Four of 10 Board members (40%) are women.
+Gender diverse target of 30% added in 2021.
+8. Board Refreshment via Director Tenure Limit and Mandatory Retirement Age Yes Term limit is 15 years of service or 75 years of age, whichever occurs first, with an exception permitted if two or more directors transition in a given year.
+9. Issuance of Environmental, Social and Governance ("ESG") Reports Yes The Corporation's third ESG Report was published in November of 2021, covering four priority indicators: (i) our environmental commitment, (ii) our product stewardship, (iii) our people and (iv) our governance principles.
+It can be found on the Corporation's website at www.stella-jones.com/en/investor-relations/environmental-social-governance.
+10. Dedicated Board Committee Charged with Oversight of Environmental, Health and Safety ("EH&S") and Matters Pertaining to ESG Yes EH&S Committee oversees compliance, cooperation with regulatory authorities and the prioritization of the health and safety of employees and neighbouring communities.
+Since 2020, the EH&S Committee mandate has been expanded to include oversight of ESG matters.
 11. Governance and Nomination Committee Composed Exclusively of Independent Directors Yes Determines the competencies and skills that individual directors and the Board as a whole shall have.
 Applies selective criteria to the recruitment, assessment and appointment of candidates.
 Oversees governance procedures and director education opportunities.
-12. Compensation Committee Composed Entirely of Independent Directors Yes In 2019, engaged an independent executive compensation advisory firm to carry out a comprehensive review of the Corporation's programs to better align with best practices.
-This resulted in the design and implementation of a new short-term incentive award and a Corporation- wide long-term incentive plan with a view to recruiting, retaining and incentivizing high-qualified executives essential to the long-term success of the Corporation.
+12. Remuneration Committee Composed Entirely of Independent Directors Yes In 2021, the Remuneration Committee focused on named executive officer comparator compensation studies, short-term incentive plan analysis and the possible implementation of additional relevant metrics thereto.
+13. Workplace Discrimination, Harassment and Violence Prevention Policy Yes Sets out the Corporation's commitment to workers physical and psychological health and safety.
+Defines prohibited behaviours, sets out complaint, investigation, settlement and sanction procedures as well as policy of no reprisal, no retaliation to complainants.